The people most impacted by

 POLICY NEWSLETTER

 Our quarterly policy newsletter is both a civic education tool and a feedback loop.
-Distributed to nearly 4,000+ (and growing) incarcerated people across every major Washington state facility, it keeps our network informed on current legislation, active campaigns, and opportunities to engage.
+Distributed to nearly 4,000+ incarcerated people (and growing) across every major Washington state facility, it keeps our network informed on current legislation, active campaigns, and opportunities to engage.

 Incarcerated contributors shape its content based on what campaigns are gaining traction inside, what questions people are asking, and where knowledge gaps exist.
-What we hear back shapes everything we do.
+What we hear shapes everything we do.

 The sign-in